uviclibraries/podcasting/recording-audio.md

 - click on **Audio Setup**, hover over **Recording Device**, select **Microphone (USB Condenser Mic)**
 - click on **Audio Setup**, hover over **Recording Channels**, select **1 (Mono) Recording Channel**

-Assuming that your Audacity settings are complete, let's try some test recording.
+Assuming that your Audacity settings are complete, let's try a test recording.

 ## Record some test audio in Audacity

 Ideally, you will record your test audio in the same location you intend to conduct your interview.
-Here are the steps to testing your recording:
+Here are the steps to testing your recording setup quality:

 1. Put on your headphones (or insert your earbuds) in order to hear the audio.
 2. In Audacity, **check your levels** by looking for the microphone icon on the top ribbon, click on the microphone icon and select “**Start Silent Monitoring**."